Garbii1/Balance-/README.md

     ```

 ### Environment Variables
-No specific API keys are required for the current mock data setup.
-If integrating with live Google AI services for Genkit beyond free tiers or for production, you would need to:
+For the Genkit AI flows to work when deployed (e.g., on Vercel), you need to set up a Google Cloud API key.
-1. Create a `.env` file in the project root.
+1. Create a `.env` file in the project root (this file is in `.gitignore` and should not be committed with the key).
 2. Add your Google API key:
     ```env
     GOOGLE_API_KEY=your_google_api_key_here
     ```
-    *(Currently, the `.env` file is present but empty, and Genkit will use default credentials or application default credentials if available in the environment.)*
+    When deploying to Vercel, set this as an environment variable in the Vercel project settings.

 ### Running the Application